Last updated June 2016. I’m now on Instagram if you’d like to follow my career as a professional classical dancer.

-When I was offered my place at the Bolshoi Ballet Academy, I thought very carefully through my options before making the decision to accept.
-It’s a long way from my home and family and so, although I couldn’t believe my luck when I got the offer, it was a tough decision.
-There wasn’t much information either to go on – so I had to trust in the Bolshoi’s reputation and the advice of my teachers at Bristol Russian Ballet School who convinced me that Russian training would be a great benefit to a career as a classical dancer.
+Upon being offered my place at the Bolshoi Ballet Academy, I thought very carefully through my options before making my final decision.
+Acceptance would take me a long way from my home, familiarity and family; although ecstatic at the offer, I was, quite naturally, hesitant.
+Augmenting my indecision was the fact that there wasn’t much information to go on either, leaving me to trust in the Bolshoi’s reputation and the advice of my teachers at Bristol Russian Ballet School who convinced me that Russian training would be a great benefit to a career as a classical dancer.

 1. One year Traineeship or three year Diploma?

 A Traineeship is a one year course which consists of ballet, character, acting, make up, gymnastics and modern classes plus lessons in the Russian language.
-The Diploma is a three year course which consists of all of the vocational classes plus duet class plus academic subjects.
-You have to successfully complete the Traineeship in order to be invited on to the Diploma.
+The Diploma is a three year course which consists of all of the vocational classes plus duet class and academic subjects.
+You are required to successfully complete the Traineeship in order to be invited on to the Diploma.
 All classes and lessons are taught in Russian.

-The Academy prefer international students to do the Traineeship first so that they can see your potential and also so that you can learn Russian before starting on your academic studies on the Diploma course.
-However, some international students do get offered a place directly on the Diploma.
+The Academy prefer international students to do the Traineeship first to evaluate your potential and also so that you can learn Russian before starting on your academic studies on the Diploma course.
+Some international students are, however, offered a place directly on the Diploma.
 At the end of the Diploma you will have reached the standard of: speciality – choreographic art, qualification – ballet dancer.

 2. What does it cost?

-The cost of training at the Academy is 17,000 euros per year.
-The exchange rate has a big impact on how much you pay in your own currency, however.
-The fee covers the costs of vocational training, academic studies and food and accommodation at the Academy.
+The cost of training at the Academy is 17,000 euros per year although the exchange rate of course impacts heavily on how much you pay in your own currency.
+The fee covers the costs of vocational training, academic studies, food and accommodation at the Academy.
 It is less if you do not opt for the academics to be included.

 3. How to apply.

 Entry is via application form and video.
 There is no official deadline date for the August start.
-There is link to the Academy’s website which tells you how to apply here or you might find it easier to access the information from the Academy’s blog for international students here with the relevant application forms and details here.
+There is link to the Academy’s website which tells you how to apply here or you might find it easier to access the information from the Academy’s blog for international students here.

 4. What is the training like?

 I have some great teachers here at the Academy.
-All the teachers have great CVs and most of them have performed in top companies.
-Marina Leonova, our Rector, was a renowned Russian dancer with the Bolshoi Ballet Company.
+All the teachers have fabulous CVs and most of them previously performed in top companies.
+Marina Leonova, our Rector, was a renowned Russian dancer with the Bolshoi Ballet Theatre.

-Once you start on the Diploma you get the same teachers for each of the three years.
-There are students from ages nine to twenty here all training in the Vaganova method.
+From start to finish on the Diploma, you are taught by mostly the same teachers for three years.
+Student ages range from nine to twenty and we train in the Vaganova method.
 Classes take place in one of the 20 studios; all with high ceilings and windows so they are light and airy.
 The floors are all raked.

 Classes take place Monday to Saturday with Sunday free.
 The week consists of: daily 1.5 hr ballet classes, 2 x 1.5 character classes, 2 x 1.5 hr rep classes, 1 x 1.5 hr duet class.
 1 x 1.5 modern class, 2 x 1.5 hr acting class and 2 x 45 min gym class.
-On the Traineeship we also had a make up class each week.
-You are examined in each area at the end of each year and given a mark from one to five.
+On the Traineeship we also took a make up class each week.
+At the end of each year you are examined in your respective subjects, culminating in a mark given from one to five.

-The Russian training focuses a lot on flexibility and turn out.
-It really is the best training I have had.
-My technique and flexibility have improved so much since I came here – I would recommend it to anyone considering a career as a ballet dancer.
+Russian training, at its most fundamental level, focuses on flexibility and turn out.
+It really is the best training I have had; my technique and flexibility have improved since I came here and I would wholeheartedly recommend it to anyone considering a career as a ballet dancer.

 The other, most important point, is that the teachers here really help you to believe in yourself.
 They are very direct but everyone is given the best opportunity and is nurtured; if you work hard, you can really develop yourself and your confidence here.